textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 A Textpattern theme is a collection of *page* templates, *form* markup, stylesheets, and a manifest file with a little metadata; all packaged together in a single directory bearing the theme’s name.
 The single directory can be thought of as a ‘package’ and its contents can be thought of ‘assets’ organized in subdirectories by type.

 A theme package’s organization, and how Textpattern handles it on importing and updating, is presented later.
-For now, out of the gate, be clear on what pages and forms and how they come together.
+For now, out of the gate, be clear on what pages and forms are and how they come together.

 [Pages](https://docs.textpattern.com/administration/pages-panel) are your web page templates, primarily built with HTML and [Textpattern tags](https://docs.textpattern.com/tags).
 Pages may be constructed solely with embedded markup, or by interchanging markup with form ‘includes’ (using [output_form](https://docs.textpattern.com/tags/output_form) tags), or as a combination of embedded markup and form includes.
 Pages are assigned to one or more of your website’s sections.
 A one-to-many relationship between pages and sections, achieved with forms and conditional tag logic, can result in a site architecture that’s easier to manage and maintain. *Definitely* learn Textpattern tags!